jeju5/management/cs/aws/aws_developer.md

     * You can create a Repository to hold each docker image
     * ECR repo is different from CodeCommit repo.
 You can run following command in local {myCodeCommitRepo} with Dockerfile to push docker image to AWS ECR repo.
 You can find push commands in AWS console
     ```
+    # how to push
     aws ecr get-login --no-include-email --region eu-central-1    # do ecr login
     docker build -t {myECR-RepoName} .                            # build tag-able docker image
     docker tag ........                                           # tag it
     docker push .......                                           # push it to ECR-repo

+    # how to pull
+    aws ecr get-login --no-include-email --region eu-central-1          # do ecr login
+    docker pull 1234567890.dkr.ecr.eu-west-1.amazonaws.com/demo:latest  # pull from ECR-repo
     ```
     * When ECR push/pull to a repo it calls ecr:GetAuthorizationToken to get authorized. (configure IAM)
   * codebuild caching can be done in s3